Gabor frames and deep scattering networks in audio processing: Materials and Methods

 \subsection{Gabor Scattering}

-Since Wiatowski and B\"olcskei used general semi-discrete frames to obtain a wider class of window functions for the scattering transform (cp. \cite{DBLP:journals/corr/WiatowskiB15a, deepwindow}), it seems natural to consider a specific model used for audio data and analyse Gabor frames for the scattering transform and study corresponding properties.
-We next introduce the basics of Gabor frames and refer to \cite{opac-b1098011} for more details.
-A sequence $(g_k)_{k=1}^{\infty}$ of elements in a Hilbert space $\mathcal{H}$ is called frame if there exist positive frame bounds $A, B>0$ such that for all $f \in \mathcal{H}$
+As Wiatowski and B\"olcskei used general semi-discrete frames to obtain a~wider class of window functions for the scattering transform (cp. \cite{DBLP:journals/corr/WiatowskiB15a, deepwindow}), it seems natural to consider specific frames used for audio data analysis.
+Therefore, we use Gabor frames for the scattering transform and study corresponding properties.
+We next introduce the basics of Gabor frames, refer to \cite{opac-b1098011} for more details.
+A sequence $(g_k)_{k=1}^{\infty}$ of elements in a~Hilbert space $\mathcal{H}$ is called frame if there exist positive frame bounds $A, B>0$ such that for all $f \in \mathcal{H}$